adityakode/Husky-Faucet/README.md

 # Husky Faucet
 The Husky Token Faucet is a free and easy-to-use tool that allows users to receive Husky Tokens.
-Tokens are created on ethereum `goerli` netowrk .
+Tokens are created on ethereum `goerli`  .
 With this faucet, you can receive a small amount of Husky Tokens for free.

 ![image](https://user-images.githubusercontent.com/105551807/227036152-aa024191-7b5b-48ec-9c21-3bac4eeea2f0.png)